yilunzhao/cpsc477/_pages/logistics.md

 #### Class project (**40%**)

 Students must complete a final research project on a topic of their choice related to the class.
-The students can optionally team up with other students but the team size is limited to 2 students.
-(In rare cases and depending on the scope of the proposed project, a group of size 3 may be also allowed.)
+The students should team up with other students and the team size is limited to 2 to 3 students.
+If you don't choose a team you will be randomly assigned a team mate.
+Invidiual projects are allowed only in exceptional cases and by providing reasonable justification.

 -   **5%**: proposal
     -   Students should submit a 1-2 page proposal for their project.
 The proposal should state and motivate the problem, and position the proposed project within related work.
 The project proposal should also include a brief description of the approach as well as the experimental plan (e.g., baselines, datasets, etc) to validate the effectiveness of the approach.
 Here are some ideas on types of projects.: